Slevinski/slevinski.github.io/series/infrastructure-and-program/publishing.md

 `International Shared Support` and `Country Ambassadors` should remain series-contained operational documents.
 Here, series-contained means the document is included in the archived series release and citable through the series DOI, but does not receive a standalone DOI because it functions mainly as program support rather than an independent public white paper.

-`Institutional Home and Host Requirements`, `Infrastructure Core and Philanthropy`, and `Relevant Precedents for SignWriting Infrastructure` remain possible DOI candidates if they are stable enough to cite independently for an external audience.
+`Host Structure and Stewardship Requirements`, `Infrastructure Core and Philanthropy`, and `Relevant Precedents for SignWriting Infrastructure` remain possible DOI candidates if they are stable enough to cite independently for an external audience.